Precision medicines, purpose-built to illuminate the path forward

 NRG1 fusions have the potential to occur in cells anywhere in the body and have been identified in at least ten different tumor types to date.
 While they have primarily been found in specific kinds of lung and pancreatic cancer, they have also been identified in breast, ovarian, colorectal, kidney, gallbladder, and bladder cancers as well as sarcomas.
 [4, 6]

 Recently, the FDA has begun to recognize that some precision therapies that target oncogenic driver alterations may be “tumor-agnostic”, meaning they are likely to be effective no matter which organ the tumor is in.

 Because NRG1 fusions are found in multiple solid tumors and are likely to be a unique oncogenic driver alteration whenever it is found, we are now testing seribantumab in this tumor-agnostic way.

 Seribantumab is now being studied in patients with solid tumors of any origin that test positive for an NRG1 fusion.
 To find out if you may be eligible for our clinical trial with seribantumab, the first step is to get your tumor tested to discover if it carries an NRG1 fusion.
-We encourage you to learn more about our trial and talk to your physician about getting tested today.
+We encourage you to learn more about NRG1 fusions and the CRESTONE study, and talk to your physician about getting tested today.

 Data on File, Seribantumab Investigator’s Brochure, 2020